edpavanelli/commerce-purchase/purchase-management/README.md

  - server-keystore.p12
  - server-trustsrore.p12

-They should be placed together with the code?
+Should they be placed together with the code?
 Of course not, but it makes easier for us to test.
 <br>You can use the **client-keystore.p12** in your browser to see the Swagger and the **client-cert.pem** and the **client-key.pem** in your test tool.

 All security configurations are placed in